agra-uni-bremen/SymSysC/Readme.md

 This is a Mini-Kernel, designed to replace (parts of) the SystemC TLM kernel and optimized for symbolic execution frameworks, especially like [klee](https://klee.github.io/).
-It is the experimental proof-of-concept of a paper yet to be published.
+It is the experimental proof-of-concept of a paper to be published at the DAC2022.

 How to test:
 ------------